MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/expanding-design-canvas.md

 To help you work with a complex conversation path, Virtual Agent Designer provides a variety of tools to make it easier to work with the conversation editor design canvas.
 You can:

-* Increase the size of the design canvas by hiding the Test Virtual Agent and navigation pane.
+* [Increase the size of the design canvas](#increase-the-size-of-the-design-canvas) by hiding the Test Virtual Agent and navigation pane.
-* Adjust the position of the conversation path in the design canvas using the horizontal scroll bar.
+* [Adjust the position of the conversation path](#adjust-the-position-of-the-conversation-path) in the design canvas by using the horizontal scroll bar.
-* Use the conversation editor's **Zoom in** 8and **Zoom out** buttons to zoom in and out of the design canvas.
+* [Zoom in and out of the design canvas](#zoom-in-and-out-of-the-design-canvas) by using the conversation editor's **Zoom in** and **Zoom out** buttons.
-* Use the conversation's **Mini-map** button to orient the current view of the conversation path in the conversation path as a whole.
+* [Orient the current view of the conversation path](#orient-the-current-view-of-the-conversation-path) within the conversation path as a whole by using the conversation editor's **Mini-map** button.

 ## Increase the size of the design canvas